 Chronic Pain

 Chronic pain can be awful.
 You might experience persistent pain that doesn’t go away after an injury has healed, or suffer from conditions like arthritis or fibromyalgia that bring constant discomfort.
 This pain can make it challenging to engage in daily activities and enjoy life.
-Often, chronic pain not only affects your physical health but also your mental well-being, making it hard to maintain a positive outlook.
+Often, pain not only affects your physical health but also your mental well-being, making it hard to maintain a positive outlook.

 Dealing with chronic pain is something I have a lot of experience with (I suffer from chronic pain and spent two years working in a public health chronic pain team), so if you are suffering, don’t hesitate to book an appointment to speak to me.
 If you do want to speak to me about chronic pain I strongly encourage you to read the rest of this page before booking in.